yassirnajmaoui/yrt-pet-readthedocs-test/doc/usage/image_parameters.md

 # Image format

 Images are stored and read in NIfTI format.
-This is the main reason SimpleITK is a dependency.
 Since NifTI files include image orientation, origin and pixel spacing, The following requirements are imposed:
 - Input images (e.g. attenuation map, sensitivity image) must have an identity orientation matrix (no rotation)